History of LPGA in Timeline

 LPGA

-The Ladies Professional Golf Association (LPGA) is an American organization for female golfers, headquartered in Daytona Beach, Florida.
-It is primarily known for running the LPGA Tour, a series of weekly golf tournaments featuring elite women professional golfers globally.
+The Ladies Professional Golf Association (LPGA) is an American organization dedicated to women's professional golf.
+Headquartered in Daytona Beach, Florida, it's renowned for operating the LPGA Tour, a prominent series of weekly golf tournaments featuring top female professional golfers globally.
+The LPGA's mission is to advance women's golf through tournaments, development programs, and promoting the sport worldwide.

-In 1948, the Women's Professional Golf Association (WPGA) stopped its limited tour.
+In 1948, the Women's Professional Golf Association (WPGA) stopped its limited tour after the 1948 season.
+The WPGA officially ceased operations in December 1949.

 1950: LPGA Founded